 How Secure Are They?

 While Android Pay enables users to simply unlock your mobile phone and tap to make a payment, Apple Pay adds an additional secure layer, requiring users to scan their fingerprint before clicking on the pay now tab.
 However, for Android Pay, it really depends on your smartphone manufacturer.
-Some smartphone do have fingerprint scanning and even biometric scanning hardware to enhance security.
+Some smartphones do have fingerprint scanning and even biometric scanning hardware to enhance security.
 So, you are able to choose what level of security you are comfortable(or need) with as compared to iPhones.
+Apple vs Android security is an ongoing debate, arguments between the Best VPN for Android and the best for Apple are still as widely researched as ever – but what really are the differences in payment services?

 When it comes to comparing Android Pay vs. Apple Pay, they are highly secure systems that use a safe and protected process for the generation of random numerical codes per transaction.
 This ensures that you do not need to share your credit card number with the merchant.
 Your credit card details are always kept in your Android Pay or Apple Pay account and never shared with any merchant.